-an investigation

-meeting to discuss the grievance.
+Stage two - The Manager not involved in stage 1, must invite the employee to attend an investigation meeting to discuss the grievance.
 The meeting must not take place unless the Team member has informed the Manager of basis for the grievance was and the employer has had a reasonable opportunity to consider their response to that information.
 The Team member must take all reasonable steps to attend the meeting.
 There may be circumstances when the grievance could be heard over the phone.
 The employee may be accompanied by a work colleague or a trade union official of a relevant union of which they are a member.
-After the meeting, the employer must inform the employee of the decision in writing as to his response to the grievance and notify the employee of the right to appeal against it if they are not satisfied with it.
+After the meeting, the employee must inform the employee of the decision in writing as to his response to the grievance and notify the employee of the right to appeal against it if they are not satisfied with it.
 This will be done within five working days.